zdharma-continuum/fast-syntax-highlighting/README.md

 [![asciicast](https://asciinema.org/a/112367.png)](https://asciinema.org/a/112367)

 # Updates (2018)
+**2018-07-21**

+Chroma architecture now supports aliases.
+You can have `alias mygit="git commit"` and when `mygit` will be invoked everything will work as expected (Git chroma will be ran).

 **2018-07-11**

 There were problems with Ctrl-C not working when using FSH.
 After many days I've found a fix